jheyman/blog/pages/AndroidBackup/index.md

 #### Scripting it all

-The python script that sequences everything, reads params from a config file, and provides logging capability is archived [here](https://github.com/jheyman/androidbackup), along with the associated rsync binary and config file.<br><br>
+The python script that sequences everything, reads params from a config file, and provides logging capability is archived [here](https://github.com/jheyman/androidbackup), along with the associated rsync binary and config file.<br>

 The script is called every night at 3am by adding the following line to the Pi's crontab: